jakemulf/dh-sportradar-demo/README.md

 * `./data/sample_json/`: Sample JSON files from the SportRadar API to work with without making API requests
 * `./data/notebooks/`: Various Python scripts to work more with the data from SportRadar
 * `./flask_server/`: The Python project to run the server to accept the SportRadar webhooks
-  * `./flask_server/requirements.txt`: The Python dependencies for the project
+  * `./flask_server/requirements.txt`: The Python dependencies for the flask server
   * `./flask_server/server.py`: The Python Flask server
 * `./docker-compose.yml`: The docker-compose file for the project
+* `Dockerfile`: The custom Dockerfile that extends the Deephaven base image
+* `requirements.txt`: The Python dependencies for the Deephaven project

 ## Environmental variables